opendocsg/slw-judgments-backfill/2016_SGHC_131/report.md

 83     Looking at the evidence on the whole, I am of the view that end-users may have a significant degree of involvement in the selection process of their eyelash growth-enhancing product.
 In coming to this view, I am aware that no evidence has been led as to the proportion of end-users who ask clinic staff for eyelash growth-enhancing products directly (as opposed to seeing a doctor directly).
 Mr Poh only testified to “some” such end-users.
 However, there has been no suggestion by the Defendant that such end-users are uncommon or are effectively _de minimis_.

-84     In this regard, I remain mindful of the warning in _Nation Fittings (M) Sdn Bhd v Oystertec plc and another suit_ [2006] 1 SLR(R) 712 (“ _Nation Fittings_ ”) at [103].
+84     In this regard, I remain mindful of the warning in _Nation Fittings (M) Sdn Bhd v Oystertec plc and another suit_ <span class="citation">[2006] 1 SLR(R) 712</span> (“ _Nation Fittings_ ”) at [103].
 In _Nation Fittings_ , the court had to decide whether the “average consumer” of the pipe fittings was the general public, or plumbers and contractors.
 In arguing that the “average consumer” included the general public, counsel pointed to individual consumers with a “do-it-yourself” spirit.
 In rejecting counsel’s argument, the court held that even if some of those customers were misled, these would have been isolated events and accordingly those customers could not be identified as “average consumers”.

 85     However, the court’s ruling in _Nation Fittings_ must be seen in light of evidence given by a witness in that case that 99% of sales of the product concerned were to plumbers and contractors, as opposed to the individual consumer.
 There is no similar suggestion in the present case that endusers who ask clinic staff for eyelash growth-enhancing products themselves (without a prior prescription) are in such minority.
 Additionally, I also note the possibility that end-users who see the doctors directly and receive their prescription may again be faced with the Latisse Product and Lassez Product when they proceed to purchase their medication from the pharmacist (as was the case in _Alcon (2007)_ as discussed at [74] above), especially given the evidence that Ageless Aesthetic displayed both products side-by-side.
 Accordingly, in light of the significant involvement end-users have in the selection process of the products, I find that end-users are included in the “average consumer” analysis.